-- The aim is to get a suitable mixture of subject choices to maintain breadth of study for as long as possible.
-Both employers and universities expect pupils to take a wide range of options including English Language, Mathematics, one Modern Language, The Sciences, the Humanities, as well as creative subject.
-It should be noted, however, that generally students wishing to apply to the most academic universities should not take more than one creative or practical subject.
+The aim is to get a suitable mixture of subject choices to maintain breadth of study for as long as possible.
+Both employers and universities expect pupils to take a wide range of options including English Language, Mathematics, one Modern Language, The Sciences, the Humanities, as well as creative subjects.
+It should be noted, however, that generally, students wishing to apply to most academic universities should not take more than one creative or practical subject.

-- Some GCSE exam boards are deemed ‘harder’ than others.
-Find out which exam boards the school offers in each of the subjects that your youngster in interested in studying and ask why the school has chosen this particular course within this subject.
+Some GCSE exam boards are deemed ‘harder’ than others.
+Our academic consultants would recommend you find out which exam boards the school offers in each of the subjects that your youngster is interested in studying and ask why the school has chosen this particular course within this subject.

 The correct GCSE choices and good results at this stage are now critical for successful UCAS applications.
 For example, GCSE English is now generally a universal entry requirement for any course, with a ‘B’ grade or above being expected at the more academic universities.
 Mathematics is only slightly less commonly asked for and it is now often expected for students wanting to study subjects such as psychology, business and often the sciences to achieve at least a ‘B’ grade in Maths.
 Certain universities, such as University College London (UCL), increasingly require a good foreign language grade for some of the more academic arts courses.

-In the light of the above, here is a checklist of questions for reference on GCSE options evening.
+In light of the above, here is a checklist of questions from our educational consultancy for reference on GCSE options evening.

 Look at your final short-list of choices.
 Does it have breadth?
 Is there a creative/practical subject, a language and a humanity, in addition to English, Maths and Science?

 Does your youngster appear enthusiastic about the subjects on the list?
 Enjoyment of a subject at this stage will lead to the best results.